Scottish Thistles Masters Hockey Club ("Thistles") formerly (2018) Scottish Masters LX Hockey Club, originally (2002) Scottish Veterans LX Hockey Club

 ... and now the Senior Grand Masters - Over 70s

 Many of the original players were still playing in 2015 but a shortage of players in the 65-69 age group meant that there was no Scotland Over 65 team in the 2015 European Cup in London.
 Instead, Scotland fielded an Over 60 team and, for the first time in a major competition, an Over 70 team.
 That team won the bronze medal.
-2017 saw Scotland field Over 60, Over 65 and Over 70 sides in the European Cup held in Glasgow.
+In 2017 we saw further expansion with Scotland able to field: Over 60, Over 65, Over 70 sides and Thistles, our Tournament Trophy side in the European Cup held in Glasgow.
+This Thistles side went on to achieve the silver medal in the World Cup Tournament Trophy in Barcelona.

 Scotland LX played England LX in an informal international at Tarporley in 2007 and then played Wales in Aberdeen the following year.
 Scotland hosted the first Home International tournament in Stirling in 2009, the Over 60 tournament for the Linburn Trophy involving England, Scotland and Wales and the Over 65 tournament only England and Scotland.
 The Home Internationals have continued every year except 2014 and 2020 since then, Wales coming into the Over 65 tournament in 2012 in Dundee.
 Ireland joined the Over 60 tournament in 2015 in Glasgow took part in the Over 65 Home Internationals for the first time in London in 2016.
 In that year, the tournament was expanded to include an Over 70 series involving England, Scotland and Wales, a format which continued into 2017 in Wales.